 revolver-704729-mThe typical Jehovah’s Witness believes that blood transfusions are bad medicine and the equivalent of playing Russian Roulette.
-They have been so thoroughly indoctrinated about the risks by the Watchtower Society that the mere thought is totally abhorrent to many of them.
+They have been so thoroughly indoctrinated about the risks by the Watchtower Society that the mere thought is abhorrent to many of them.
 Oddly enough, it is not unusual to see these irrational fears persist even in former Jehovah’s Witnesses for many years after they leave the Watchtower Society.

 It is a fair statement that Watchtower writers cannot be trusted when it comes to the presentation of science.
-They cherry pick stale statistics that demonstrate both their bias and dishonesty.
+They cherry-pick stale statistics that demonstrate both their bias and dishonesty.
 The lack of objectivity is appalling when you consider that life and death decisions are made based on this information and frequently those decisions involve minor children and adolescents.

 This is not to say that blood products are without risks.
-This includes the vast array of blood products approved for use by the Watchtower Society.
-The question really comes down to risk versus benefit.
+This includes the vast array of blood products approved by the Watchtower Society.
+The question comes down to risk versus benefit.
 If there are alternatives that can do the job doctors generally prefer to use them for a variety of reasons.
 Unfortunately, there are not always viable alternatives to blood products.

 The following diagram is from an article written by attorney Kerry Louderback Wood in the Journal Church and State and shows what the risk of transfusion of Hepatitis B, C and HIV has been over the past four decades: